xiix0/scam/README.md

-You have taken yourself too seriously.
+You will be surrounded by luxury.